-In its main biological effects, demopressin does not differ qualitatively from vasopressin.
-However, demopressin is characterised by a high antidiuretic activity whereas the uterotonic and vasopressor actions are extremely low.
+In its main biological effects, desmopressin does not differ qualitatively from vasopressin.
+However, desmopressin is characterised by a high antidiuretic activity whereas the uterotonic and vasopressor actions are extremely low.

 In vitro, in human liver microsome preparations, it has been shown that no significant amount of desmopressin is metabolised in the liver and thus human liver metabolism in vivo is not likely to occur.

 About 65% of the amount of desmopressin absorbed after oral administration could be recovered in the urine within 24 hours.

 It is unlikely that desmopressin will interact with drugs affecting hepatic metabolism, since desmopressin has been shown not to undergo significant liver metabolism in in vitro studies with human microsomes.
 However, formal in vivo interaction studies have not been performed.